lvgl/lvgl/docs/overview/font.md

 ### Special fonts
 - `LV_FONT_MONTSERRAT_12_SUBPX` Same as normal 12 px font but with [subpixel rendering](#subpixel-rendering)
 - `LV_FONT_MONTSERRAT_28_COMPRESSED` Same as normal 28 px font but  [compressed font](#compress-fonts) with 3 bpp
-- `LV_FONT_DEJAVU_16_PERSIAN_HEBREW` 16 px font with normal range + Hebrew, Arabic, Perisan letters and all their forms
+- `LV_FONT_DEJAVU_16_PERSIAN_HEBREW` 16 px font with normal range + Hebrew, Arabic, Persian letters and all their forms
 - `LV_FONT_SIMSUN_16_CJK`16 px font with normal range + 1000 most common CJK radicals
 - `LV_FONT_UNSCII_8` 8 px pixel perfect font with only ASCII characters
 - `LV_FONT_UNSCII_16` 16 px pixel perfect font with only ASCII characters

-The built-in fonts are **global variables** with names like `lv_font_montserrat_16` for 16 px hight font.
+The built-in fonts are **global variables** with names like `lv_font_montserrat_16` for a 16 px hight font.
 To use them in a style, just add a pointer to a font variable like shown above.

-The built-in fonts have *bpp = 4*, contains the ASCII characters and uses the [Montserrat](https://fonts.google.com/specimen/Montserrat) font.
+The built-in fonts with *bpp = 4* contain the ASCII characters and use the [Montserrat](https://fonts.google.com/specimen/Montserrat) font.

 In addition to the ASCII range, the following symbols are also added to the built-in fonts from the [FontAwesome](https://fontawesome.com/) font.